ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/development/cqrs-and-event-sourcing-paradigm.md

 During the saving process, all events not yet processed are read and stored.
 After that it would be also the time to notify about the events to specific listener.

-We that it should not be possible to listen to all events.
+We think that it should not be possible to listen to all events.
 And probably we will make separate summarized events for outside the boundary of this aggregate.
 ```
 class QuestionRepository